 This educational site is a project of the Acceleration Studies Foundation (ASF).
 It is written by technology foresight scholar and systems theorist John M. Smart.
 It is intended for technology scholars, strategists, futurists, and the general public, to improve our understanding and management of accelerating change.
 Accelerating change is topic with a long intellectual history, but little formal study.
 To this end, ASF promotes the academically-neglected topics of technology foresight, acceleration studies, and evolutionary development theory, subjects we consider key to understanding the technological singularity hypothesis.
-We also host acceleration-aware futurist discussion groups in several cities around the world, list degree programs where students may investigate accelerating change to some extent, maintain a small publications archive, and respond to those critics who think accelerating change is a human illusion, or cannot continue.
+We also host acceleration-aware futurist discussion groups in several cities around the world, list degree programs where students may investigate accelerating change to some extent, maintain a small publications archive, and a few responses for critics who think accelerating change is either a human illusion or cannot continue beyond our current era.
 This site was primarily written in 1999-2003.
 It was the first website, to my knowledge, to consider accelerating change from a universal evolutionary developmental perspective.
 I hope you find it useful in your foresight, strategy, and critical thinking about the issues and implications of accelerating change.

 |Ten Areas of Technology Foresight, John Smart, 2012.
 A read ahead for some of my seminars on technological change, for senior leaders and middle managers.
 A short list of useful books in ten key leadership skills, and a brief overview of my current thoughts on what could, will, and should happen (possible, probable, and preferable futures) in ten key technology domains over the next ten to twenty years, and further reading in each domain.
 I’ve tried to state my key biases and assumptions where relevant.|